Setting Up Fail2Ban on Ubuntu: The Rules That Actually Matter for Web Servers

 findtime = 86400

 The recidive jail triggers a seven-day block for IPs that trigger bans repeatedly.
-An IP that gets banned three times in one day clearly is not giving up and deserves a longer block.
+An IP that gets banned three times in one day clearly is not giving up and deserves a longer block to prevent continued probing of your server.

-Fail2Ban ships with a client tool for inspecting active state:
+Fail2Ban ships with a client tool for inspecting active state and current configuration.
+These commands help you understand what is happening on your server:

 sudo fail2ban-client status